 Complete up to 5-10 reps, until you feel fatigue in your back muscles.
 The stronger your muscles are, the more supported your spine will feel!

 Complete 10-15 reps or until you feel fatigue in your thighs and hips.
-To progress in difficulty, complete the chair squat without the TRX straps.
+To progress in difficulty, complete the chair squat without the suspension straps.

-If you want to know more exercises to do with the TRX straps, check out this article here.
+If you want to know more exercises to do with the suspension straps, check out this article here.

 9. Banded wall walks